Fallon Carrington: Season 1

 A newly married Miles and Fallon arrive at the Colby mansion in the November 20, 1985 premiere of the spin-off series The Colbys.
 Jeff is there, but an amnesiac Fallon shows no recognition for him, or her father Blake, in "Conspiracy of Silence".
 The family decides not to tell Fallon her true identity, and to let her memory return on its own.
 Jeff, however, tries to subtly jog her memory, and introduces her to her young son L.B.
 In "The Family Album", she sees herself in a photo album, and L.B. identifies her as "Mommy".
 Realizing that she is Fallon, she confronts Miles and Jeff.
 A psychiatrist helps her regain her memory in "A House Divided", and she is torn between her feelings for Miles and Jeff.
-A patient Miles, also upset by his father's apparent extramarital love for Jeff's mother, finally explodes and forces himself on Fallon in "Thursday's Child".
+A patient Miles, also upset by his father's apparent extramarital love for Jeff's mother, finally explodes and rapes Fallon in "Thursday's Child".
 Fallon flees to Denver in the February 1986 Dynasty episode "Souvenirs", and Miles follows, seeking her forgiveness.
 Fallon and Miles sign papers annulling their marriage in The Colbys episode "The Pact", and Jeff and Fallon are brought closer when L.B. is hospitalized.
 She agrees to marry Jeff in "Fallon's Choice", and a devastated Miles uses evidence provided by his mother Sable to remove Jeff from Colby Enterprises by proving in court that his father is not Philip Colby.
 The plan backfires in "Burden of Proof" when Miles' father Jason declares in open court that he is Jeff's father as well.
 Fallon and Jeff remarry in "The Wedding", and Miles and Jeff call a truce.
 In the season one finale "Checkmate", Fallon tells Jeff that she is pregnant, but is soon alarmed to realize that the baby may have been fathered by Miles during the rape.